crypticsaiyan/Spyser/README.md

-# Real-Time Data Capture Malware
+# SpiWare - A Real-Time Data Capture Malware
 A malware development project created for WoC 7.0, conducted by CyberLabs, IIT Dhanbad.

 ---